• Home

 • Precancerous vulval conditions such as vulval intraepithelial neoplasia (VIN)

-• Chronic inflammatory skin conditions, such as lichen sclerosus
+• Chronic inflammatory skin conditions such as lichen sclerosus

 Regular review and early treatment of vulval skin problems can significantly reduce the risk of cancer development.
+If you have risk factors or persistent vulval symptoms, regular specialist assessment is important.

 Why Choose Dr Otify